mhsnz/Blog-Page/README.md

 - **Smooth Animations**: Hover effects on articles and mode toggle for enhanced interactivity.

 ## Demo
-You can view a live demo of the project [here](https://mhsnz.github.io/Blog-Page/) (replace with actual link if hosted).
+You can view a live demo of the project [here](https://mhsnz.github.io/Blog-Page/).

 ## Installation
 1. Clone the repository: